robfatland/digitaltwin/README.md

 [such as this one](https://github.com/robfatland/digitaltwin/tree/main/background/README.md).

+## Recipe

-## recipe: sensor - Arduino - cellular modem - cloud - twin
+### Sensor - Arduino - cellular modem - broker - cloud - digital twin

-Let's suppose we are interested in measuring ambient light levels at some location over time.
+Suppose we are interested in measuring ambient light levels at some location over time.
 A microcomputer such as an Arduino or a Raspberry Pi can digitize a voltage mediated by a cadmium sulfide [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) for this purpose.
-The question is then how to recover these data.
+The question is then how to recover the observational data.
 This **Cloud Solution** repository describes a particular means that relies upon cell phone infrastructure.
 The resulting system is reliable, low cost to build and operate, and requires little maintenance.